Professional Geologist Licensing

 Thanks to reciprocity, geologists who perform services in more than one jurisdiction can apply for additional licenses using a streamlined process.
 Most states allow for reciprocal registration as long as the jurisdiction that issued the original license has substantially similar licensing requirements for geologists.
 While the majority of states require only proof of education, experience, and passage of exams for reciprocity, some states may require applicants to obtain more experience or to pass additional exams before a license is issued.

 Keeping up with each state’s requirements, tracking renewals, and submitting the applications on time is critical to avoiding penalties.
-A dedicated compliance expert can help you keep track of varying jurisdiction requirements and updated laws.
+As part of our engineering licensing solutions, our team of dedicated compliance experts can help you keep track of varying jurisdiction requirements and updated laws.

 Design Firm - Engineering firm registration is sometimes grouped with architecture and land surveying on a single “design firm” application form.